Ojassahasrabudhe/Flags-ka-khel/README.md

 ## Functioning

+To run the code, open and run the only .py file in the folder.
+It is named Flags_game.py

 The program has a `list` of ten countries called `group_of_countries`.
 More countries can be added to this list.
 This `list` is shuffled everytime the program runs the for loop.
 Thus some countries might get repeated.